ansemjo/dotfiles/README.md

 git clone https://git.semjonov.de/ansemjo/rcfiles.git $rcfiles
 ```

 Now apply the configurations by symlinking.
+If you wanted a quasi-installer, you
+could use awk to extract the commands in codeblocks and pipe that to a shell:

+`awk '/^...sh$/{marker=1;next}/^...$/{marker=0}marker' README.md`